Knowledge Unlearning for Mitigating Privacy Risks in Language Models: Closing

 \section{Closing}

-In this paper, we propose \textit{knowledge unlearning} as a method for mitigating privacy risks in LMs that is not only orders of magnitude more efficient than previous methods, but also provides a stronger empirical privacy guarantee with little to no degradation of general LM capabilities measured by evaluating on 9 common LM benchmarks.
-As large LMs expand their use cases, potentially affecting the daily lives of people, the research community should make sure that the privacy of individuals is not violated intentionally or unintentionally by the knowledge stored in the implicit parameters of large LMs.
-Since it is inherently impossible to prevent and predict all future privacy concerns prior to pretraining the LM, we suggest the community consider knowledge unlearning for ensuring privacy upon individuals' requests post hoc pretraining~\footnote{We provide some limitations of our work in Appendix \ref{appen:limits}.}.
+In this paper, we propose \textit{knowledge unlearning} as a method for mitigating privacy risks in LMs that provides strong privacy protection with little to no degradation of general LM capabilities measured by evaluating on 9 common LM classification benchmarks and 4 dialogue benchmarks for the larger sized LMs.
+As large LMs expand their use cases, potentially affecting the daily lives of people, the research community should make sure that the privacy of individuals is not violated intentionally or unintentionally by the knowledge stored in the implicit parameters of these models.
+Since it is inherently impossible to prevent and predict all future privacy concerns prior to pretraining the LM, we suggest the community consider knowledge unlearning for ensuring privacy upon individuals' requests post hoc pretraining.~\footnote{We provide some limitations of our work in Appendix \ref{appen:limits}.}.